Canadian Committee on Labour History

 Latest News & Articles

-CFP: Why Does Labour Matter?
+Why Does Labour Matter?
 The Past, Present, and Future of Labour and Labour Studies

 Making Space for Creativity: Cultural Initiatives of Sudbury's Mine-Mill Local 598 in the Postwar Era